ayrbox/summitwealth/src/contents/home-movers.md

 title: Home movers
 path: /home-movers
 image: images/mortgage-loans.jpg
+lead: >
+  Your home is the most exciting investment you’ll make.
+Our mortgage advice will ensure you get the right deal to suit your needs and objectives.
 ---

 It’s no secret that buying a property can be an extremely stressful time.
 With hundreds of lenders in the market, all